War on Terror Medal of Honor Recipients

 Clinton Romesha, Army, Staff Sergeant

 Army Staff Sergeant Clinton Romesha risked his life to save soldiers by organizing and repelling an attack against Taliban forces during the Battle of Kamdesh.
 For these heroic actions on October 3, 2009, he was awarded the Medal of Honor in 2013.

 Marine Corps Lance Corporal Kyle Carpenter risked his life in Afghanistan on November 21, 2010, by diving toward a grenade to save a fellow Marine while they were under attack and shielded his comrade from the blast with his body.
 He was awarded the Medal of Honor in 2014.

 On August 8, 2012, Captain Florent Groberg ran toward a suicide bomber, grabbed him and shoved him out of the way, preventing numerous casualties and thwarting an attack on several senior leaders.
 For this heroism in Afghanistan, Groberg received the Medal of Honor in 2015.

 Edward Byers, Navy, Chief

-Navy Chief Edward Byers, courageously helped to rescue an American civilian being held hostage in Afghanistan on December 8, 2012.
+Navy Chief Edward Byers, courageously helped to rescue an American civilian being held hostage in Afghanistan on December 8 and 9, 2012.
 His actions saved the lives of the hostage and several of his comrades.
 Byers received the Medal of Honor in 2016.